Igalia/phpreport/docs/developer/devel-setup.rst

 Step 6: Running automated tests
 ===============================

+There 2 types of tests in the project: unit and integration tests.

+The unit tests will work locally without issues, but the integration tests will only work if there is a service running on the port 8000 with the data from the `sql/initialData.sql` file.
+In that case it's easier to run it with docker, as it has everything setup.

+In one terminal build and run the application and the database:

+``docker-compose -f docker/docker-compose.test.yml up --build --renew-anon-volumes``

+In a second terminal run the ``test`` container to run the tests:

+``docker-compose -f docker/docker-compose.test.yml run -T test``

+If you don't want to setup docker, it's possible to run only the unit tests.
 Make sure you have composer and the projects dependencies installed.
 To install the dependencies run ``composer install`` in the project root directory.

 All the automated tests should be placed inside the ``tests`` directory.
-From the project root, run ``./vendor/bin/phpunit --testdox tests`` to execute the automated tests.
+From the project root, run ``./vendor/bin/phpunit --testdox tests/unit`` to execute the automated tests.